JemiJe/delivery-app/README.md

 ## additional

+- input your address string into the address field and click another field/place to unfocus - then google.maps.Geocoder() will run to find address and fill the field with found one
 - only one store for ordered products: when customer adds one product in the cart shop list selection is temporary blocked until customer delete all products in the cart and can choose another store

+## bugs

+- there is some bug after you clicked on the map and the marker was added you should click and hold LMB and move the map a little bit, otherwise if you didn't move the map and immediately zoomed it - the map became unavailable